thunt4jr/seo-strapi-v5/README.md

-# BWL Backend Project
+# SEO Strapi v5

 ## Project Overview

-This is a Strapi-powered backend project developed by Terry Hunt, designed to provide a robust content management system with flexible schema definitions for various content types.
+This is a Strapi-powered backend project, designed to provide a robust content management system with flexible schema definitions for various content types.

 ## Content Type Schemas